Christine Darby // Published: April 2023 // Updated: September 2024

 AI-powered search engines can help users find information quickly on the web and get more comprehensive answers to questions.
 These search tools aim to help users discover a variety of perspectives on a topic or learn about a new product.
 Examples include:

 • Google AI Overviews or AIO (formerly SGE, Search Generative Experience): Powered by Gemini AI.
 These AI-generated summaries surface at the top of Google’s search results.
-Note, if you prefer the regular decluttered Google format of simple text links, look for the new “Web” filter under the “More” tab in your search browser.
+Note, if you prefer the former decluttered format of simple text links, look for the new “Web” filter under the “More” tab in your search browser.

 • Microsoft Copilot (formerly Bing Chat): Powered by GPT-4.